UMWEDU/stafford-sync/_pages/stafford-campus-faq.md

 <h2>When is the campus open and when does it close?</h2>
 Administrative offices are open Monday through Friday from 8 am to 5 pm and the buildings officially close at 10 pm, Monday through Friday.
 While administrative offices close at 5 pm, classes are conducted during the day and evening, typically ending between 8:45 and 9:30 pm - and there also are some Saturday classes.

-The Stafford Campus Library, during the fall and spring semesters, is open Monday through Thursday from 12 pm to 9 pm, Friday from 12 pm to 5 pm, and Saturday from 9 am to 3 pm.
+The Stafford Campus Library, during the fall and spring semesters, is open Monday through Thursday from 12 pm to 9 pm and Friday from 12 pm to 5 pm.
 You may want to check the <a href="http://libraries.umw.edu/?stafford">Library's website</a> for hours during the summer, breaks, and winter recess.
 <h2>Where can I park?</h2>
 There's ample parking in the lot that is in front of the campus' two buildings.
 While a UMW parking sticker is not needed by students or guests, there are designated handicapped, faculty/staff, and alternative fuel vehicle spaces.
 The lot is well lit and there are several blue light phones that will connect you with the Stafford County Sheriff's Department in case of an emergency.
 <h2>Is there on-campus food service?</h2>